Science, Technology, Engineering & Math (STEM) Courses with Locals in English

 - Keep in mind that when choosing courses, even lower level courses at UC3M can be quite challenging and academically rigorous.
 Compared to university classes in the U.S., UC3M classes require more self-study and independent work outside of the classroom.

-- The courses (taught in English) listed below are only a sampling of courses available; please click on the 'Complete Course Listing' link in black for each department to view the entire course listing.
+- The courses (taught in English) listed below are only a sampling of courses available; please click on the academic department links in teal to view the entire course listing for each department.

 Semester 1 = FALL semester offerings